solvebio/solvebio-ruby/README.md

 # Demo code and Documentation

-See the [folder demo](https://github.com/rocky/solvebio-ruby/tree/master/demo) for ready-to-run examples.
+See the [demo folder](https://github.com/rocky/solvebio-ruby/tree/master/demo) for ready-to-run examples.

 The [SolveBio Python API documentation](https://www.solvebio.com/docs/api/?python) has examples.
 Change Python's `import solvebio`, to Ruby's `require 'solvebio'`.
-And anywhere you see `biosolve.`, change that to `BioSolve::`.
+And anywhere you see `solvebio.`, change that to `SolveBio::`.
 For example, Python's:

     solvebio.Depository.retrieve("ClinVar").versions()